 Learn more about the benefits of a CRM system by clicking here.

-9. Optimize your customer experience strategy
+6. Review your customer experience strategy on a regular basis

 A customer experience strategy isn’t a one-and-done exercise.
 It’s an ongoing process.
 With a measurement strategy in place, you should revisit your CX strategy regularly and look for ways to manage and optimize your efforts.